Toy Makers A-J

 Specialty: Hardware bells and cast-metal bell pull and push toys.

-Specialty: Small lithographed tin mechanical toys; mid-1920s appears to have been the height of their popularity.
-Often marked “Gundka Werke”, or with G.&K.
+The company specialized in small lithographed tin mechanical toys and even made typewrites during the 1920s.
+The mid-1920s appear to have been the height of their popularity.
+The toys are often marked “Gundka Werke”, GNK, or with G. & K.

 S.G.
 Gunthermann Nuremberg, Germany

 1877 – 1965

 Founder: Sifried Gunthermann

 Specialty: Began producing tinplate mechanical cars in 1898; also a number of comic and character wind-ups in the early 1960s.
 When the founder died in 1890, his widow married Adolph Weigel; toys from that period on bore makers mark with a shield inside a circle and initials A.S.G.W.
 Wiegel’s initials were removed following his death in 1919.
 The company was acquired by Siemens in 1965.

 Gutmann Paris, France

 Founder: W.F.
 Hafner